cournape/Bento/doc/source/overview.rst

 Toymaker has an experimental convert command to convert existing setup.py::

-    toymaker convert
+    bentomaker convert

-If successfull, it will write a file named toysetup.info.
+If successfull, it will write a file named bento.info.
 The convert command is inherently fragile, because it has to hook into distutils/setuptools internals.